Cammell Laird: Second rebirth as Cammell Laird Shiprepair

 In October 2018 it was announced that the yard had won 'Lot 3' of an MOD contract to maintain the four new of tankers for the RFA in a deal worth an estimated £262m.
 A new contract worth £357m was also announced that would see Cammell Laird continue to maintain the five RFA ships it currently supports.

 The yard was named as part of a consortium to build the Royal Navy's new Type 26 Frigate in September 2023.
 BAE Systems are the primary contractor, but Cammell Laird will be used to build sections of HMS Birmingham.

+Revival in fortunes and new owners

+Whilst the £200 million build of the Sir David Attenborough had been a big boost for the yard and bought it a lot of prestige, the build proved problematic and there were significant cost overruns.
+However, by 2025 the fortunes of the business had changed with revenues up to £162.8m.

+The shipyard's owners, APCL Group, announced in June 2026 that the business had been sold to Balaena.
+The Cammell Laird yard will be rebranded as Balaena Mersey.

 In popular culture

-The shipyard is referenced in Jules Verne's novel Twenty Thousand Leagues Under the Seas as "Laird's of Liverpool". (though it is located in Birkenhead, not Liverpool) Verne visited Birkenhead in 1859 and 1867 and states in the story that some of the iron plates for the Nautilus were made there.
+The shipyard is referenced in Jules Verne's novel Twenty Thousand Leagues Under the Seas as "Laird's of Liverpool" (though it is located in Birkenhead, not Liverpool).
+Verne visited Birkenhead in 1859 and 1867 and states in the story that some of the iron plates for the Nautilus were made there.

 Birkenhead band Half Man Half Biscuit's ninth album is called Cammell Laird Social Club.

 The modern sea shanty Roll, Alabama, Roll describes the life of "The Alabama" from being "laid in the yard of Jonathan Laird" to her sinking.